Physical access control and identity management for enterprise security.

 Head of Global Supply Chain, AMAG Technology

-Explains how vertical integration in manufacturing translates into supply chain control, shorter lead times, and product availability during industry-wide disruptions.
+Explained how vertical integration and in-house manufacturing delivered shorter lead times and product availability through COVID-era disruptions.

 Kyle Gordon

-Executive Vice President of Global Sales, Marketing, and Commercial Excellence, AMAG Technology
+Executive Vice President of Global Sales, Marketing & Commercial Excellence, AMAG Technology

 Jody Ross

-Global VP of Strategic Sales and Customer Success, AMAG Technology
+Global VP of Strategic Sales & Customer Success, AMAG Technology

 Questions this channel answers

-How does vertical integration give security companies an edge over competitors?
+How does vertical integration give AMAG a competitive advantage?

-Security Integrators at a Crossroads: Adapt to AI, Cloud… →How should organizations approach mobile credential adoption?
+Security Integrators at a Crossroads: Adapt to AI, Cloud… →How are organizations changing their approach to access control?

 Industry context